138over/woo-server/README.md

 ### Configuration Formats

 **CUE**
 The need for schemas and expressive configuration language are needed.
 In the past I have used [Hocon](https://github.com/lightbend/config) for the configuration language.
-I will expore using [Cue](https://cuelang.org) to define schemas and configurations for [infrastructure layers](doc/infrastructure-layers.png)
+I will explore using [Cue](https://cuelang.org) to define schemas and configurations for [infrastructure layers](doc/infrastructure-layers.png)